ioanniskousis/Weather-Report/README.md

 ## Application Instructions

   * The application comes with some initial data about the favotires cities held in seed.js file
+  * Also, there are 200.000 locations to be invoked

   * The favorite cities list is on the left.
 Clicking a city button  an http request is generated to get information about the weather at the requested city.